 Follow the same steps to adjust the rectangle into the shape shown below.

-Go to File > Place Embedded..., then select the people-1.jpg image from the Resource Pack.
+Go to File > Place Embedded..., and then select the people-1.jpg image from the Resource Pack.

 Use the Move Tool (V) to move the photo around the document.
 Place it in the upper top corner as shown below.